the trials and tribulations of satirists...

 see also Chinese satire of the 1920s: http://ocw.mit.edu/ans7870/21f/21f.027/modern_sketch/ms_essay02.html

-But we cannot have an exposé such as this one without mentioning Martin Van Maele, a Belgian "artist" who published satyrical pornographic drawings in the early 1900s.
+But we cannot have an exposé such as this one without mentioning Martin Van Maele, a French "artist" who published satyrical pornographic drawings (often in Belgium) in the early 1900s.
 He did not hesitate in showing the clergy having it off with young girls as well as massive cocks used as guitars and this little ditty in which a dog is involved:

 So let's move quickly to a more serious topic and the recent history of local effing dogs, otherwise this essay will end up like a thesis — a thesis on satire being a bit like a dog licking his balls till they get raw...